sourceryinstitute/OpenCoarrays/README.md

 We gratefully acknowledge support from the following institutions:

-* The U.S. Nuclear Regulatory Commission [NRC] for funding work on supporting the Windows operating system, the `random_init` subroutine, and the `co_broadcast`. of objects of derived type with `allocatable` components
+* The U.S. Nuclear Regulatory Commission ([NRC]) for funding the work that led to support for
+  - the Windows operating system,
+  - the `random_init` subroutine, and
+  - `co_broadcast` of derived-type objects with `allocatable` components.
-* The National Aeronautics and Space Administration [NASA] for funding the work on supporting the `co_broadcast` objects of derived type.
+* The National Aeronautics and Space Administration [NASA] for funding the work that led to support for the `co_broadcast` of derived-type objects.
 * [Arm] for approving compiler engineer contributions of code.
 * [National Center for Atmospheric Research] for access to the Yellowstone/Caldera supercomputers and for logistics support during